 ABOUT

-Our Sermpanya Foundation in Thailand supports community activities at the grassroots level, running mobile cinema screenings, media skills-training and the production of educational and awareness raising films to benefit the lives of thousands of refugees, migrants and local villagers living in camps and communities along the Thai-Myanmar border.
+Sermpanya Foundation in Thailand supports community activities at the grassroots level, running mobile cinema screenings, media skills-training and producing educational and awareness raising films to benefit the lives of thousands of refugees, displaced people, migrants and local villagers living in camps and host communities along the Thai-Myanmar border.
 Through our Sermpanya Foundation, we use the power of film to bring non-formal education, information and inspiration to thousands of vulnerable people, raising awareness, changing lives and projecting hope for a better future.

 Watch our Promo below to see more…